timalo/PWP_Project/README.md

 Database is built on SQLite using SQLAlchemy v.1.4.31.

-Database can be setup and populated by running the file app.py
+Database can be setup and populated with a few sample games, decks and players by running the file app.py